History of MargaretAnn's Program

-Upon her sudden death, members of the Smith-Jones family were unable to find support services for their son, Jared.
+Upon her sudden death, her mother Debra Smith-Andersen was unable to find support services for their son, Jared.
 The family discovered there were centers for grieving children across the nation and started MargaretAnn's Place.
 Unfortunately MargaretAnn's Place dissolved as an independent agency in 2014.

 Fortunately, local agencies in Racine, Milwaukee and Kenosha picked up the baton to continue services.
 FSR has been proudly offering MargaretAnn's Program since 2014.
 This monthly program offers opportunities for children and teens grieving the loss of someone close to them to engage in peer discussions, organized activities, and peer bonding.

 Groups are led by therapists and trained volunteer facilitators who provide a safe environment for children and teens to express themselves.
 Participants are divided into age appropriate groups to allow for the most benefit.

 Purpose and Activities of MargaretAnn's Program

 Because grief can often cause feelings of isolation, peer support in itself helps children in the grieving process.
 Knowing they are not alone, "weird," or "crazy" for their thoughts and feelings helps children and teens cope in this strange new world that is missing someone they love.

 Group activities focus on a variety of concepts including: